sstelfox/stelfox.net/drafts/merging-duplicate-subnets.md

 If you're not on AWS you'll also want to make sure that NetworkManager and firewalld are both ***removed from the system***.
-They will break the configurations you put in place if left to their own devices.
+They will break the configurations you put in place if left to their own machinations.
 If you remove NetworkManager remember to enable the network service.
 For good measure here is a minimal DHCP config you can use to configure `eth0` on your system:

 ```
 # /etc/sysconfig/network-scripts/ifcfg-eth0